Providing Out-of-Band Connectivity to Mission-Critical IT Resources

 Where AI Shows Up In My Work

-In my role supporting IT infrastructure and network operations, the combination of AI and OOB directly improves how I manage incidents, maintain systems, and ensure business continuity.
+In my role supporting IT infrastructure and network operations, the combination of AI and OOB directly improves how I manage incidents, maintain systems, and make sure everything keeps running.

 1. When Something Breaks and You Don’t Have Time To Guess